 To impress today’s TV news boss, there are a few things to remember.
-First, try to be under 22.
-Second, hone your shouting as well as shooting skills.

 The modern day TV reporter